rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Kent Watsen contributed text to the security and IANA-maintained module templates.

-   Special thanks to Amanda Baber for thoughtful and careful review of the document.
+   Special thanks to Amanda Baber for the thoughtful and careful review of the document.

 The author of RFC 8407:
 : Andy Bierman